PAGE has reached capacity and registration is now closed for 2023.

 The PAGE meeting takes place in an informal atmosphere with vivid scientific discussion.
 PAGE 2023 will be held at the Palexco Convention and Exhibition Centre.
-The meeting starts with a welcome reception on Tuesday evening 27 June.
-The scientific programme will start on Wednesday morning 28 June and will end at noon on Friday 30 June.
+The meeting is preceded by registration and a welcome reception on Tuesday evening 27 June 2023.
+The scientific programme will start on Wednesday morning 28 June 2023 and will end at noon on Friday 30 June 2023.
 Participants are encouraged to attend all conference days and present their work in the form of an oral presentation or poster.

 Preliminary programme items: